The Barbell Front Squat Guide (for Building Muscle)

 Squatting to a box can help correct our tendency to squat with a shorter range of motion as the weight gets heavier.
 This is important because if your range of motion is getting shorter as the weight gets heavier, you aren’t actually giving your muscles a greater stimulus.
-You’d just be making the lift easier to account for the heavier weight.
+You’d just make the lift easier to account for the heavier weight.

-If you practice squatting to a box for a few weeks, your squat depth should become much more consistent.
+If you practice squatting to a box for a few weeks, your squat depth should become more consistent.
 Problem solved.

 Squatting to a box is separate from a box squat.
 There’s a squat variation called the box squat, where you squat down to a box, sit on it, and then squat the weight back up.
 This isn’t that.
-Squatting to a box is where you do your squats just like normal, but you make sure to tap your butt against the box at the bottom of every rep.
+Squatting to a box is where you do your squats just like normal, but you tap your butt against the box at the bottom of every rep.

 If you have trouble keeping your upper back from rounding while front squatting or deadlifting, the Zercher squat will do a good job of strengthening your upper back muscles.